 What excites you about the British food world at the moment?

-I’m loving how everyone is starting to get interested in cooking with real food rather than relying on boxes, bags and packets!
-The influence of so many different cultures on traditional British food is also really great – a few years ago you would never have found dukkah or pomegranate molasses in your average supermarket but now they’ve become much more accessible and lots more people are starting to experiment with different cuisines and exciting new flavours.
+The influence of so many different cultures on traditional British food is really great – a few years ago you would never have found dukkah or pomegranate molasses in your average supermarket but now they’ve become much more accessible and lots more people are starting to experiment with different cuisines and exciting new flavours.

 What’s your comfort food?